 Some places have been photographed many times, what’s your suggestion for finding a new angle?

 I’m a big believer of always taking the postcard-perfect photo.
 Once you’ve taken that classic shot, the pressure is off and you can start to experiment.
 I’m also a big believer in finding a new perspective.
 Get up high and look down.
 Or get really low and look up.
 We’re so used to seeing the world from a set height.
-You’d be amazed, lying on the ground, at how different everything can look.
+Lying on the ground, everything looks different.

 Framing the shot just right can make all the difference, do you have any tips?